7 Psychology Books Like Maybe You Should Talk To Someone

 3. Why We Sleep: Unlocking the Power of Sleep and Dreams

 Another thing is that, funnily enough, by the time I read and finished the first chapter, I fell asleep, which is hilarious!
-Then in the middle of the book, it went to how destructive not having a sleep will do to your body and mental health.
-Take that as a precaution that it does go down to the scientific studies of how bad not being able to sleep does to your body and mind.
+Then, in the middle of the book, it showed how destructive not having sleep will be to your body and mental health.
+Take that as a precaution that it goes down to the scientific studies of how bad being unable to sleep harms your body and mind.

-I enjoyed the initial chapters a lot more simply because it goes through REM and non-REM sleep and the impact of caffeine on our different kinds of neurotransmitters.
+I enjoyed the initial chapters a lot more simply because they go through REM and non-REM sleep and the impact of caffeine on our different kinds of neurotransmitters.
 What happens with amnesia or psychosis?
 That goes into mental health illness and its impact on sleep and sleep’s impact on mental health.

 Also, he talks about how school should be reformed at the end because it’s bad for our health to wake up too early, which is quite funny.
 You have to sleep at least 8 hours a day.
 That’s what I learned from this book.
-So if you’re interested in those topics, this book is the thing to go to read.
+So, if you’re interested in those topics, this book is the thing to read.

 Author: Matthew Walker